airladon/FigureOne/docs/api/tutorials/shapes3d/shapes3d.md

 In two dimensions, polygon borders are used to define the borders within which figure elements can be touched.
 Polygon borders are useful as arbitrary touch borders can be selected that are unrelated to the shape drawn to the screen.

-In three dimensions, defining volumes in which to select becomes challening, both to define the volumes and to decide which volume was selected in a quick time on slower client devices.
+In three dimensions, defining volumes in which to select becomes challenging, both to define the volumes and to decide which volume was selected in a quick time on slower client devices.

-Therefore, selection of 3D objects is performed by FigureOne by:
+Therefore, selection of 3D objects is performed in FigureOne by:
  * Rendering each touchable element into a temporary texture
  * Each element is rendered with a unique color
  * The temporary texture pixels are mapped to the screen pixels and the corresponding touched pixel found
  * The color of the pixel touched is mapped to the figure element with that color

-This method is performant, simple (as complex touch volumes don't need to be defined), and will automatically handle depth - elements in front of other elements relative to the camera will be selected.
+This method is common, performant, simple (as complex touch volumes don't need to be defined), and will automatically handle depth - elements in front of other elements relative to the camera will be selected.

 When a larger touch border is required for a 3D element, use the `touch` property to scale the element in the temporary texture.